pjw614/Digital-broadcasting/README.md

 Modify your program in such way that its source size is minimized, then calculate its entropy and Kolmogorov complexity then compare them with the original code’s entropies and Kolmogorov complexity.

+###Lab: Block representation

+###Lab: Discrete cosine transform

+######Problem 1.
+Build and test the DCT and IDCT functions.

+######Problem 2.
+Modify the above program by increasing the block size to 256 by 256, and instead of using an artificially generated input image, load a grayscale image and use it as an input.

+######Problem 3.
+In the previous problem after calculating DCT set high frequency components  (u < 32 and v < 32) to zero and then invoke IDCT.

+######Problem 4.
+Implement a function that splits an input image into blocks of 8 by 8 size and call DCT and IDCT on each block.
+For partitioning an image into blocks see previous lab.

+######Problem 5.
+In the previous problem set higher frequency components in each DCT block to zero.